edenreich/turbo-datatables-vuejs-components/README.md

 npm install && npm start
 ```

-make sure you do have a datatabse connection.
-And your database contains a table called test_users
+make sure you do have a database connection.
+And your database contains a table called **test_users**

 Finally add the your database connection using the following env variables:
 ```sh